Netiwit Chotiphatphaisal: Urban justice

-In 2021, Netiwit and the Chulalongkorn University's student union raised banners in front of Scala against the demolition of the historic Scala Theatre, then the largest standalone cinema in Southeast Asia.
-He criticized Chulalongkorn University for acting less like an institute of higher learning and more like a big business.
+In 2021, as president of the Chulalongkorn University Student Union, Netiwit and his peers raised banners in front of the historic Scala Theatre, protesting its demolition.
+The Scala, once the largest standalone cinema in Southeast Asia, was widely regarded as a cultural landmark.
+He criticized Chulalongkorn University for acting “less like an institute of higher learning and more like a big business.”